BIA BENEFITS IN

 - Turn Health Into Something Patients Can See.
 BIA provides visual, trackable body composition data, helping patients understand their internal health in ways a scale or blood test can’t—making conversations more engaging and impactful.

 - Empower Patients With Personalized, Actionable Feedback.
 When patients see real-time changes in their muscle, fat, or hydration levels, they’re more likely to stay motivated, follow recommendations, and take ownership of their health journey.
+Patients become significantly more motivated to make and sustain lifestyle changes when they can see graphically represented evidence of the actual changes occurring in their body—not just a number on the scale.

 - Create Consistent Checkpoints That Build Trust and Loyalty.
 Routine BIA scans give providers a simple, non-invasive way to demonstrate progress over time, reinforce the value of care, and strengthen the provider-patient relationship—increasing satisfaction and long-term retention.